PhD Program Overview

 - Co-authors should be determined based on the criteria for authorship developed by the International Committee of Medical Journal Editors (ICMJE)

 Even if the adviser (or another committee member) serves as a co-author on a manuscript, the manuscripts must be viewed first and foremost as fulfilling the student's needs in the thesis process, with publication as a secondary goal.
-Advisers or other committee members who are co-authors may not undertake the first draft of any portions of the manuscripts nor substantial re-writes.
-Whether an adviser will be co-author on any manuscript should be decided early in the thesis writing process.
+Advisers or other committee members who are co-authors may not undertake the first draft of any portions of the manuscripts nor substantial rewrites.
+Whether an adviser will be a co-author on any manuscript should be decided early in the thesis writing process.

 Thesis Approval

 PhD advisers must provide official approval of the final draft of a student's thesis prior to dissemination to the other members of the Final Oral Examination Committee.
 A signed Thesis Approval Form (portal login required) must accompany each copy of the thesis distributed.
-Students should provide the final copy of the thesis to the readers at least four weeks prior to the Final Oral Examination.
+Students should provide the final copy of the thesis to the readers at least five weeks prior to the Final Oral Examination.

 Thesis Readers and Final Examination Committee

 A formal, public seminar and closed oral defense of the thesis before a committee of the faculty is one of the final steps for a PhD candidate.
-The public seminar and oral thesis defense are typically held on the same day with the seminar being conducted first, followed immediately by the closed defense before the approved final exam committee.
+The public seminar and oral thesis defense are typically held on the same day with the public seminar being conducted first, followed immediately by the closed defense before the approved final exam committee.

 The Final Oral Examination Committee judges all components of the thesis to be either: Acceptable, Acceptable with Revisions, or Unacceptable.
 This is the case for both a traditional thesis and a manuscript-oriented thesis.
-Students, with guidance from their adviser, will rework their thesis until all components are judged Acceptable.
+Students, with guidance from their advisor, will rework their thesis until all components are judged Acceptable.

 Taking the Final Oral Examination and receiving an unconditional pass does not release the student from further responsibilities to complete the degree requirements.
 All students must stay continually registered until the degree requirements have been completed, including receipt of the thesis acceptance letters and electronic submission of the thesis to the Sheridan Library.
 Once everything has been submitted, the student will be reported to the Committee on Academic Standards and be considered complete.